Skip to main content

 });

-Custom Events can also be marked as ‘conversion events’ in your settings to enable attribution for these events.
+Custom events can also be marked as conversion events in your settings to enable attribution for those events.

-For more information on setting up and tracking custom events, see the Tracking Custom Events knowledge base article.
+For more information, see the Tracking Custom Events knowledge base article.

 Step 4: Adding Page Context for Product Pages and Search Results